Reference

 Warm-up

 A process of pre-building data for a dev environment.
-Typically, it includes downloading dependencies, building indexes, and caching.
+Typically, warm-up tasks include downloading project dependencies, building IDE indexes, and caching.
 Warm-up speeds up the startup of a dev environment.

 Warm-up snapshot

 The result of a warm-up is a snapshot that contains the warm-up data.
-The snapshot is mounted to a dev environment container when it starts.
+The snapshot is mounted to user dev environments when they start.

 Standby pool